-For this anthology, our fourteenth, Great Lakes Association of Horror Writers is looking for your Secret stories.
+For this anthology, our sixteenth, Great Lakes Association of Horror Writers is looking for your Campfire Tales stories.

 These stories should be well-written, character-driven, and with a Michigan or Great Lakes connection.
-As members of GLAHW, this is your moment to shine, and we look forward to seeing your recipes – we mean, what you have to offer.
-No other type of stories will be accepted.
+As members of GLAHW, this is your moment to shine, and we look forward to seeing what you have to offer.

 By submitting to GLAHW you, as the author of the work, accept responsibility for any possible copyright infringement.
 Please don’t send us “Slash” or Erotica or anything graphically describing sex.
 Sex is okay, as long as it’s integral to the story, but don’t over-do it.
 Don’t use gore for gore’s sake.
 There are anthologies and digests that would love to read your torture porn, but ERIE TALES is not one of them.
 Gore is okay as long as it’s integral to the story.
 Though we cringe at the thought of violence toward children or animals, please make sure it’s necessary.
 Any story that so much as insinuates an act of sexual violence between an adult and a child will be automatically rejected.
 While we’re also not virgin schoolmarms with limited access to cable television, we are writers with the whole of the English Language open to us.
 You may think dropping the ‘F’ and ‘M-F’ bomb is keeping it real, but it’s not dialogue when it’s your “only” dialogue.
 Please use spell check and proof your work before submitting.